eove/orca/docs/story/afterword.md

 ### Verifying the states after boot

-The main goal is to verify that the vault's database has not been tempered.
-It's also a way to verify that we are indeed at the state described in the previous report.
+The main goal is to verify that the vault's database has not been tampered with.
+It's also a way to verify that we are indeed starting from the expected state (described in the previous report).
 See chapter [Verifiable Operating System](./story/verifiable-os.md)

 ### Using hardware tokens